myelectronix/xtls-reality-docker/README.md

 This is a simple docker image which starts up in just a few seconds and launch a proxy-server ready to accept client connections.
 This proxy-server does not encrypt your data, but it can masquerade your traffic as a regular TLS-connection.
 To unauthorized users your proxy-server will look like a harmless site.

-To get it running, just copy & paste the snippet below and follow instructions in your terminal:
+To get it running, just copy & paste the snippet below in your terminal:

 ```bash
 sudo docker run -d --rm -p 443:443 -v xtls-reality-volume:/opt/xray/config --name xtls-reality myelectronix/xtls-reality